 |Code Officer &

 |(518)835-4211 ext.
 33 (work)|

+Building permits are required for all projects except painting.
+See also Permits and fees.
 Permit forms are available at the Town Hall.
 You may also download and print the Building Permit Application.

 We are here to assist you.
 Stop in anytime with your home improvement plans for the future.
 Answering a few simple questions may lead you in the right direction, and make the goals you have come to life.